-It is bigger than the Vancouver Olympics: How the 10 day Multisport festival will unfold in B.C.
+It is bigger than the Vancouver Olympics: How the 10-day Multisport festival will unfold in B.C.

 Hometown: Fort Saskatchewan, Alta.

-Penticton event: Standard duathlon, aquathlon, and long-distance triathlon
+Penticton event: Standard duathlon, aquathlon and long-distance triathlon

 Race history: I’ve competed in 35 world-championship races across all distances of triathlon, aquathlon and duathlon since 2001.
 My best finish was first in aquathlon in 2007 (in the men’s 25-29 age group).